 When Mr. du Pont opened his estate to the public in the 1950’s, a visitor’s center was required.
 He was insistent that the building should blend into the landscape without disturbing the views or calling attention to itself.
 Samuel & Victorine Homsey’s design solution is a Japanese-inspired structure with walls of glass that nestles into a wooded slope.
 Its unassuming low profile belies the voluminous 18,000 square foot interior that can host groups as large as 300.

 The Visitor’s Pavilion continues to host thousands of guests each year, with only minor alterations having been made to enlarge the commercial kitchen and equip the gift shop.
 The Copeland Lecture Hall and alterations to the museum and research wing were also designed by the Homseys.
-Homsey Architects is proud to have been a part of Mr. du Pont’s vision for this exceptional property.
+The Homsey Studio is proud to have been a part of Mr. du Pont’s vision for this exceptional property.

 Winterthur Museum and Garden